vikingeducation/prep_basics/test-yourself-answers.md

 By typing a git command, "git commit -m "Your message".
 It will move the files from staged to unmodified.
 Type "git status" prior to commit.
 You can see "Changes to be committed:".
 Type "git status" again after commit, you will see "nothing to commit, working directory clean".

 The other way is typing a git commit -am "Your message", which will both stage and commit changes.

+By typing a git command `git commit -A` you are commiting your changes icluding deleted files and folders.
+It can be useful if you want to track ALL changes in the project.

 *Contributed by [Coco Matthey](https://github.com/cocoyeh)*